What is a Contact Tracer?

 But if you love the idea of not only working at home, but getting to work the perfect day time shift — this can be a very appealing option.
 But again, remember — you will be talking to strangers ALL DAY LONG.
 You need to enjoy talking to people.
 (Many companies hire workers with good people skills.
 If you want to learn more about other work at home companies hiring, check out my post, Online Customer Service Jobs – I've got a big list there.)

 Good news!
 These positions typically pay well.
 Anywhere from $17 an hour to $25 an hour.
 I'm going to take a guess here, but I think the higher end of this pay range is reserved for those with clinical medicine or public health experience.
 It's not required to get hired for most of these positions — but it would be such an added benefit for the company, I think they would compensate those with that experience at the higher end of the pay spectrum.

 What are the Qualifications or Requirements?

-Obviously, in order to do this job and to tap into the company’s web-based client, you’re going to need a computer.
-These days, you really need to have Windows 10 and antivirus protection for a PC.
+Obviously, in order to do this job and to tap into the company's web-based client, you're going to need a computer.
+These days, you really need to have Windows 10 or Windows 11 and antivirus protection for a PC.
 For Macs, again – virus protection and at least OS X 10.13.
 A decent understanding of how a computer works is a given as well.

 – A comfortable headset.
 Sure, you could probably hold a phone to your ear if you want to – but it's going to get old and uncomfortable real quick.
 There are many affordable headsets you can order from Amazon.